peterjoel/needle/README.md

 # needle
 Search algorithms written in Rust

-Currently, Boyer-Moore is supported, though only working with `u8` arrays and not particularly optimised.
+Currently, only Boyer-Moore is supported, it works only with `u8` arrays and is not particularly optimised.
+Having said that, when you only need to search in bytes, without special consideration for unicode characters, this implementation is often faster than the Rust standard library's `&str::find()`.

 # Example Usage
 ```Rust